 With assistance from far-sighted agents he, along with a new breed of local entrepreneurs, began to change Weston from a sleepy village of little consequence into a town of rising middle-class pretention and expectation.
 It was the dawning of tourism

 Blue plaque Mayor’s Parlour Grove House (former manor house) by Weston Town Council & Weston Civic Society

-Weston-super-Mare Town Council have teamed up with Fairfield House in Bath, to remember Haile Selassie, the Emperor of Ethiopia from 1930 to 1974.
+Weston-super-Mare Town Council has teamed up with Fairfield House in Bath, to remember Haile Selassie, the Emperor of Ethiopia from 1930 to 1974.